-- 4.1 Undertake appropriate training, updated at least every two years, and update knowledge and skills at least annually in order to: - be able to recognise signs of abuse and how to respond to them, including special circumstances such as Child Criminal Exploitation, Child Sexual Exploitation, Female Genital Mutilation, fabricated or induced illness (see chapter 8 of the Pan-Sussex Child Protection and Safeguarding Procedures); - understand the assessment process for providing Early Help and intervention, e.g. Children's Services Threshold document: A guide to early help and safeguarding services. - have a working knowledge of how the Local Authority conducts initial and review child protection case conferences and contribute effectively to these; and - be alert to the specific needs of Children in Need (as specified in section 17 of the Children Act 1989), those with Special Educational Needs, pregnant teenagers and young carers. - 4.2 Undertake Prevent awareness training. - 4.3 Ensure each member of staff has access to and understands the school's child protection policy and procedures, including providing induction on these matters to new and part-time staff members. - 4.4 Organise whole-school child protection training for all staff members annually.
+- 4.1 Undertake appropriate training, updated at least every two years, and update knowledge and skills at least annually in order to: - be able to recognise signs of abuse and how to respond to them, including special circumstances such as Child Criminal Exploitation, Child Sexual Exploitation, Female Genital Mutilation, fabricated or induced illness (see chapter 8 of the Pan-Sussex Child Protection and Safeguarding Procedures); - understand the assessment process for providing Early Help and intervention, e.g. Children's Services Threshold document: A guide to early help and safeguarding services. - have a working knowledge of how the Local Authority conducts initial and review child protection case conferences and contribute effectively to these; and - be alert to the specific needs of Children in Need (as specified in section 17 of the Children Act 1989), those with Special Educational Needs, pregnant teenagers and young carers. - be able to understand the unique risks associated with online safety and be confident that they have the relevant knowledge and up to date capability required to keep children safe whilst they are online at school or college; - be able to recognise the additional risks that children with SEN and disabilities (SEND) face online, for example, from online bullying, grooming and radicalisation and are confident they have the capability to support SEND children to stay safe online; - 4.2 Undertake Prevent awareness training. - 4.3 Ensure each member of staff has access to and understands the school's child protection policy and procedures, including providing induction on these matters to new and part-time staff members. - 4.4 Organise whole-school child protection training for all staff members annually.
 Ensure staff members who miss the training receive it by other means, e.g. by joining another school's training. - 4.5 Link with Brighton and Hove Safeguarding Children Partnership to make sure staff are aware of training opportunities and the latest local policies on safeguarding. - 4.6 Obtain access to resources and attend any relevant or refresher training courses. - 4.7 Ensure the school allocates time and resources every year for relevant staff members to attend training. - 4.8 Encourage a culture of listening to children/young people and taking account of their wishes and feelings in any action the school takes to protect them. - 4.9 Maintain accurate records of staff induction and training.